Wang Libin

-Wang Libin (王立彬 (Wáng Lìbīn); born March 21, 1963) is a former male Chinese basketball player and an active basketball coach.
+Wang Libin (王立彬 (Wáng Lìbīn); born March 21, 1963) is a Chinese former male basketball player and an active basketball coach.
 He was born in Shaanxi Province, People's Republic of China.

 Wang started his playing career at the age of 14 and was one of the most talented front court players in Asia.
 6'8", Wang was not only a powerful inside player with solid footwork and impressive mobility but also a stable long range shooter.
 Some dubbed him as "Asia's number one centre" during his prime in the 1980s.
 As a member of the China men's national basketball team he competed at the 1984 Los Angeles Olympic Games and was the flag bearer of the Chinese Olympic Team at the opening ceremony.
 Due to power struggles within China's basketball authorities, however, he was banned from playing for the national team at the age of 25—shortly after he competed at the 1988 Summer Olympics.